PLEBNET-PLAYGROUND/plebnet-playground-docker/README.md

 - Bitcoind is not using tor, simply because it takes much longer to sync the chain, and while testing this slows me down.
 The playground signet chain is only around 1MB at time of writing, and takes my machine ~15 seconds to be fully synced clearnet, via tor it is taking minutes.
 - You will need to setup LND wallet from scratch, instructions below
 - PM @xenonfun on Telegram to get access to the Plebnet Playground Telegram group and get some playground tBTC coins to start playing with (faucet will be coming in the future)
 - All ports are completely exposed to local host, this is mostly to make it easy for end-users to tinker, and as the signet coins in the playground are worthless so there is little risk of hacking.
-You can modify the ```docker-compose.yaml``` should these cause conflits.
+You can modify the ```docker-compose.yaml``` should these cause conflicts.
 ## Basic Setup
 ***
 ### Clone Repo